constantine2nd/nbs-ips-qr-code/ai_context.md

 ## Project Overview

 The **NBS IPS QR Code** application is a Jekyll-based static site generator for creating and validating QR codes for the Serbian National Bank (NBS) Instant Payment System (IPS).
-The project provides tools for QR code generation, validation, and template management.
+The project provides tools for QR code generation, validation, template management, and comprehensive sharing functionality optimized for mobile devices.

 ### Key Technologies
 - **Jekyll 4.3.4** - Static site generator